LogoAMRGearbox

 S7

-EU implementation timeline checkEU timetable applies IE3 from 2021-07-01 in key bands and IE4 from 2023-07-01 in the 75-200 kW segment.24 V projects are outside IE4-by-power band and need case-by-case compliance interpretation.Keep power-band evidence in RFQ file and do not advertise IE4 expectation for 24 V projects by default.
+EU implementation timeline checkEU timetable applies IE3 from 2021-07-01 in key bands and IE4 from 2023-07-01 in the 75-200 kW segment.24 V DC projects are outside the core voltage frame and outside IE4-by-power targeting; claims still require case-by-case scope interpretation.Keep power-band evidence in RFQ file and do not advertise IE4 expectation for 24 V projects by default.

 S7S8